aleksander-mendoza/UnrealGame/Other/Daz/README.md

 - Merge eyebrows+eyelashes
   - Do this if you want eyebrows and eyelashes to be a single mesh with a single (optimized) material.
 - Merge textures
   - This step will now scan all of our simplified materials, extract their textures, and concatenate all the textures into a single texture atlas.
 This atlas will be saved next to the .blend file.
 However at this point this atlas is not yet used by any of the materials.
+  - If in the future you decide to redo the whole process but you still use the same skin materials, you can skip this step.
+There would be no need to regenerate the same atlas twice.
+You can even generate one atlas for each skin and then ad-hoc swap them in the game.
+The UVs are always going to be compatible.
 - Optimize UVs
   - This will reshuffle all UVs to match the texture atlas generated previously.
 However, I recommend using the "half GP" instead as the baking process is not perfect and a seam around golden palace might sometimes be noticeable.
   - At this point you might notice that your character's material got all messed up.
 This is expected and will be fixed in "Unify skin materials into one" step.